bludit/documentation-english/pages/themes/include-plugins/index.md

 # Include plugins
 <!-- position: 6 -->

-Bludit supports plugins and each plugin has hooks, the hooks are functions and these functions are executed in different places on the theme.
+Bludit supports plugins, and each plugin has hooks; the hooks are functions, and these functions are executed in different places in the theme.

-The list of hooks are here:
+The list of hooks is here:
 - https://docs.bludit.com/en/plugins/hooks-list

-For example, for execute all plugins activated with the hook `siteHead` you can use the helper `Theme::plugins()`.
+For example, to execute all plugins activated with the hook `siteHead`, you can use the `Theme::plugins()` helper.
 ```
 <?php
 	Theme::plugins('siteHead');